WaveyTimothy/Centralynk/README.md

 ## What is Centralynk?

+My first project in my free time!
+If the front-end is not connecting correctly to the backend, sorry, haven't checked tried it on another device yet.
+But www.centralynk.com is live, if you want access to try it on my personally hosted cloud I can let give you access, just send me an email on timdevlamynck96@gmail.com

 Centralynk is an open-source **Generative Engine Optimization (GEO)** platform.
 It tracks how often your brand appears in AI-generated responses and tells you exactly what to fix.

 **The problem:** AI search engines (ChatGPT, Perplexity, Claude, Google AI Overview) are becoming the primary way people discover products and services.
 Traditional SEO doesn't work here.
 You need GEO.